matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **/etc/fstab - The File System Table**

 - Controls what devices get mounted and where on boot.
-- Each entry is made up of 6 fields
+- Each entry is made up of 6 fields:
     - device
     - mount point
     - file system type